mpsonic/MarchMadnessRandomForest/README.md

     -b, --bracket         Simulate a tournament bracket and print results -w WINNER, --winner=WINNER
-                        Find a tournament bracket with the given team as champion.
+                        Find a tournament bracket with the given team as champion (team name should be in quotes if it is more than one word).
 Only use this flag in conjunction with the --bracket option
     -p PREDICT, --predict=PREDICT
                         Find the probability that one team wins over the other.
-Put the two team names after the flag -m NMODELS, --models=NMODELS
+Put the two team names after the flag (team name should be in quotes if it is more than one word) -m NMODELS, --models=NMODELS
                         Number of random forests to create when calculating matchup probabilities